ckaestne/seai/lectures/20_security/security.md

 ----
 ## Elements of Security

-* Security requirements (policies)
+* Security requirements (also called policies)
 <!-- .element: class="fragment" -->
   * What does it mean for my system to be secure?
 * Threat model
   <!-- .element: class="fragment" -->
-  * What are the attacker's goal, capability, and incentive?
+  * What are the attacker's goals, capabilities, and incentives?
 * Attack surface
 <!-- .element: class="fragment" -->
 	* Which parts of the system are exposed to the attacker?
-* Defense mechanisms
+* Defense mechanisms (mitigiations)
 <!-- .element: class="fragment" -->
 	* How do we prevent the attacker from compromising a security requirement?